Leg is the part of the lower limb between knee and ankle. The osseous framework of the leg is composed of two bones –tibia and fibula.

-The tibia ossifies from one primary and two secondary centres.
+The tibia ossifies from one primary and two secondary centers.

-- Primary centre appears in the shaft during the 7th week of intrauterine life.
+- Primary center appears in the shaft during the 7th week of intrauterine life.

-- Secondary centre for the upper end appears just before birth, and fuses with the shaft at 16-18 years.
+- Secondary center for the upper end appears just before birth and fuses with the shaft at 16-18 years.

 - Appears during the first year